 Introduction Traveling internationally for pleasure, business, or to visit family often requires obtaining a Visitor or Tourist Visa.
 While these visas unlock incredible opportunities, they come with significant legal responsibilities that every holder must understand and adhere to.
 A temporary visa is not an invitation to reside permanently; it is a limited grant of permission to enter a country...

-Abstract In 2024 and 2025, the “Migration 5” nations—specifically Australia, Canada, and New Zealand have simultaneously tightened their borders.
-This blog explores the shift from simple checklist compliance to complex “integrity” assessments.
-We compare how Australia has redefined the “Genuine Student,” how Canada has imposed historic caps to manage growth, and how New Zealand balances strict entry rules with...
+Abstract In 2024 and 2025, the “Migration 5” nations—particularly Australia, Canada, and New Zealand—have simultaneously tightened their immigration frameworks.
+This shift reflects a move away from simple checklist-based compliance toward more complex “integrity” assessments.
+This article examines how Australia has redefined the concept of a “Genuine Student,” how Canada has introduced historic caps on international student admissions to manage...

 Abstract Broadcasting rights in sports are a major financial asset often sparking complex legal battles and regulatory oversight.
 The fierce competition for exclusive broadcasting rights can lead to monopoly-like situations, which might hurt market competition and viewers’ interests.
 This post looks at how broadcasting rights in sports and competition law overlap examining how legal systems make sure there’s fair...